am12179/DGE-Analysis-in-Date-Palm-Varieties/README.md

 folder.
 While inside this folder, I used vim base.h to edit “include<string.h>” into KaKs_Calculator.
 I finally saved and quit the file.
 For my next step, I downloaded several dependencies (“libfreetype6-dev”, “libpng-dev”,“libtiff5-dev”, “libjpeg-dev”) for devtools to run.
 I loaded R, then installed devtools using install.packages(“devtools”).
-To download orthologr, I Installed package dependencies (“Biostrings”, “GenomicRanges”, “GenomicFeatures”, “Rsamtools”, “rtracklayer”,“IRanges”).
+To download orthologr, I Installed package dependencies (“Biostrings”, “GenomicRanges”, “GenomicFeatures”, “Rsamtools”, “rtracklayer”,“IRanges”).
 Next, I installed metablastr from GitHub and orthologr from GitHub.
 After, I installed a core Bioconductor package “BiocManager”, installed package dependencies which were “Biostrings” and “biomaRt”, and finally installed “biomartr”.
 Subsequently, I loaded orthologr and biomartr library.
 I used the biomartr package to download the CDS